UT-ADL/autoware_mini_practice/practice_3/README.md

 ```

 4. Remove previous printouts and add another one printing out `d_ego_from_path_start`
 5. You can test running the `practice_3.launch` and occasionally see the error in the console log (see below).
 It appears when the path_callback does not manage to assign value to `self.path_linestring` (you might have named it differently), and it is already being used in `current_pose_callback`.
-Fix it by checking if the value is not set the `current_pose_callback` should return.
+Fix it by checking if the value is not `None` before using it in the callback.

 ```
 d_ego_from_path_start = self.path_linestring.project(current_pose)